tz3/terminal-spinner/README.md

 ## Features

 - Simple and easy-to-use API
-- Customizable frame rate and output writer
+- Customizable frame rate and output writersss
 - Predefined spinner frames for a smooth visual effect

 ## Installation